Pest control hub

 What does it look like?

 Still or slow moving water bodies including wetlands, lakes, streams, rivers, drains and ponds to a depth of approximately 5+m.
 It is unlikely to be severely problematic in large exposed lakes.
-Tolerates slightly brackish conditions.
-Favours water bodies with high nutrient (especially nitrogen) and light levels.
+Tolerates slightly brackish conditions and favours water bodies with high nutrient (especially nitrogen) and light levels.
 Tolerates fluctuating water levels, including complete exposure of sediment.
 Growth rates increase in response to increases in carbon dioxide.
 May benefit from climate change.

 Why is it a problem?